 On the Elephants of the African Savanna program, you will take one 4-credit course.
 This course is participatory in nature and is designed to foster inquiry and active learning combining lectures, field exercises, assignments, and tests.
 This course is taught in English.

 Click on the course to view a description and download the syllabus

-Take back-to-back summer sessions and get the hands-on learning and skill-building experiences of an internship, while also going off the beaten path and exploring the world.
+Take back-to-back summer sessions and get the hands-on learning and skill-building experiences of an internship, while going off the beaten path and exploring the world.
 Each summer session focuses on a different topic, and you’ll have time to travel independently between sessions.
-Receive a $1,000 discount on your second session (effective for Summer 2020).

 RECOMMENDED PROGRAM COMBO